Regular Registration (opens January 5!)

 - You’ll be asked a few questions about your family’s income and will need to upload (or email) your most recent tax return.

-- You‘ll hear from us within 7-10 days with a campership aid offer.
+- You‘ll hear from us within 4-10 days with a campership aid offer.

 - Once offered a spot, you will be asked to email back within two weeks to set up a payment plan and confirm your child’s enrollment.

-- Learn more about campership aid online.
+- We do have funding reserved for new families and we encourage you to apply!
+Learn more about campership aid online.

-2025 Terms & Conditions
+2026 Terms & Conditions

 You will be asked to sign the terms & conditions as part of your camp application.
 We encourage all families (even returners!) to read through the terms here on the website before you apply.